Frequently Asked Questions about Library Closing/COVID-19

 - "What services will be available when the library reopens?"
 A: For at least the first month after we reopen, our focus will be on the circulation of materials, including curbside pickup services, and basic reference services such as faxing, scanning, and photocopying.
 Please click on the link above to view the Library's Reopening Plan, which includes information on what services will be offered.

 - "Is there a way to see what resources are available to Geneva residents in the wake of the pandemic?"
 A: Geneva's COVID-19 task force has launched a new website, ConnectGeneva.com to help community members learn what's happening in Geneva, connect to resources, find information and videos from community agencies and individuals, and provide feedback about needs or issues they believe need to be addressed.

 - "Can I place holds on items from other libraries while the library is closed?"
-A: No. neither library staff nor patrons will be able to order library materials from another member library until at least April 3.
+A: No. neither library staff nor patrons will be able to order library materials from another member library until further notice.
 Additionally, delivery services, which will result in no movement of library materials between member libraries, has also been suspended until further notice.
 Please refer to OWWL.org for up-to-date information.

 - "How will I access the internet?"
 A: The library's wireless network, OWWL, has no password.
 We have extended the hours to allow for 24/7 access if you are near the building.
 If you are a student (K-12 or college), Spectrum is offering 60 days of free internet.
 You can call 1-844-488-8395 to learn more about this.
 (The Geneva Public Library is not affiliated with this program in any way.)

 - "How will I find something to read if the library is closed?"
 A: You can use your library card to log into the Libby or Overdrive apps on your phone or tablet.
 With Libby and Overdrive, you can access thousands of digital titles- eBooks, eAudiobooks and eMagazines.